MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, and Office 365 Group creation.

-Users' Exchange mailboxes can be hosted online or on-premises.
+Users' Exchange mailboxes can be hosted online or on-premises, however some features require for an hybrid deployment to be in place with your Office 365 tenant.

 Users hosted on Exchange Online or Exchange Dedicated vNext can use all the features of Teams.
 They can create and join teams and channels, create and view meetings, call and chat, modify user profile pictures, add and configure connectors, tabs, and bots.

 Users hosted on Exchange Online Dedicated (Legacy) – must be synchronized to Azure Active Directory on Office 365.
 They can create and join teams and channels, add and configure tabs and bots, make use of the chat and calling features.
 However, they can’t modify profile pictures manage meetings, access outlook contacts, or manage connectors.

-For users with mailboxes hosted on-premises – They must be synchronized to Azure Active Directory.
+Users with mailboxes hosted on-premises – They must be synchronized to Azure Active Directory.
 Can make use of all the features in the above scenario, but additionally they can also change the User Profile Picture, and manage meetings – With the requirement that the on-premise Exchange server is running a version above Exchange Server 2016 (Cumulative Update 3).

 For quick reference the table below should be very helpful for feature availability based on the Exchange Environment.